 We’re excited to share the latest design concepts that evolved out of the 2010 Meydenbauer Bay Park and Land Use Plan, current community priorities, and City of Bellevue planning priorities.
-We encourage you to watch the presentation below:
+We encourage you to watch the presentation and take the survey by July 15 to be a part of the process.

 This presentation by City of Bellevue and Berger Partnership, shared at the June 2024 Community Open House, walks through the possibilities for Meydenbauer Bay Park.